Read our Blog

 We can help!

-Now you are wondering why do I need a dedicated SSL over the one included in the hosting plan?
-A dedicated SSL certificate is purchased for a specific domain name and will only work with that one domain name. a dedicated SSL is preferred for protecting credit card information for eCommerce websites.
+Now you are wondering why I need a dedicated SSL over the one included in the hosting plan?
+A dedicated SSL certificate is purchased for a specific domain name and will only work with that one domain name.
+A dedicated SSL is preferred for protecting credit card information for eCommerce websites.
 In the end, you have to weigh the cost against other considerations.
 We will recommend it if we think it is necessary for your project.

 Get Started